-Argentina: In presidential elections, Fernando de la Rúa of the Alliance (Radical Civic Union and Frepaso) wins 48.5% of the vote, followed by Eduardo Duhalde (Peronist) with 37.9% and Domingo Cavallo (Action for the Republic) with 10.2%.
-As a result of parliamentary elections, the Alliance will have 63 seats, the Peronists 52, and Action for the Republic 9.
-In gubernatorial elections, Vice President Carlos Ruckauf wins in Buenos Aires province with 48.3% of the vote, compared to 41.4% for Graciela Fernández Meijide; the Peronists also prevail in Jujuy and La Pampa, while the Alliance wins in Chubut, Entre Ríos, and Mendoza.
+Argentina: In presidential elections, Fernando de la Rúa of the Alliance (Radical Civic Union and Frepaso) wins 48.5% of the vote, followed by Eduardo Duhalde of the Justicialist Party (PJ) with 37.9% and Domingo Cavallo of Action for the Republic (AR) with 10.2%.
+In parliamentary elections, the Alliance wins 63 of 130 contested seats, the PJ 50, and AR 9.
+In gubernatorial elections, Vice President Carlos Ruckauf wins in Buenos Aires province with 48.3% of the vote, compared to 41.4% for Graciela Fernández Meijide; the PJ also prevails in Jujuy and La Pampa, while the Alliance wins in Chubut, Entre Ríos, and Mendoza.

 Ghana: Former foreign minister (1969, 1969) Patrick Dankwa Anin dies.